VijayRod/demo/container-storage/logs/azureblob-csi.md

 #       "enabled": true

 # To check if it is enabled
-az aks show -g secureshack2 -n aks --query storageProfile.blobCsiDriver -otsv
+az aks show -g $rgname -n $clustername --query storageProfile.blobCsiDriver -otsv

 # Here is a sample output below.
 # True